thezedt/mr500v1-openwrt/README.md

 4. Add modem-specific file

-Also here, identify the `modem` subfolder.
+Now locate the `modem` subfolder.
 Inside create a new file named **`2cb70a05`** (the VID/PID of the modem) with [this content](lte-advanced/usr_share/3ginfolite/modem/usb/2cb70a05).

-Once both files are edited/created successfully, the details should finally be displayed in LuCI.
+Once both files are edited/created successfully, the details should finally be displayed in LuCI (after a while or a refresh).

 ![3ginfolite](images/3ginfo-telekom.png)